 Scott SavitzScott Savitz is the Founder and Managing Partner of Data Point Capital, an investment firm focused on the internet.
 Scott is a strong advocate of entrepreneurship and innovation, especially where it aims to raise the bar on the consumer experience.
 Scott is also the founder and former CEO of Shoebuy.com.
 Scott founded Shoebuy in 1999, and served as its CEO through its sale to IAC.
 Under his guidance, Shoebuy grew on average over 55% a year becoming one of the largest online retailers in the country, with over 1 million products and $3.5 billion in inventory available for sale, serving over 8 million visitors a month.
 Between the sale of Shoebuy in 2006 and Scott retiring from the company in 2011, Shoebuy tripled revenues and grew bottom line faster than top-line.
-Scott is Chairman of Smart Lunches and also serves on the boards of Kitsy Lane, Vee24, Jebbit, Bluestem Brands, and MITX, and served as an Advisor for Olejo Stores (acquired by Mattress Firm) and On The Spot Systems, Inc. (acquired by Press Ganey).
-He also serves on several committees focused on fostering growth and a more robust economy including the Massachusetts Technology Collaborative, Nantucket Conference, and Co-Chair of 12 X 12.
+Scott is Chairman of Smart Lunches and also serves on the boards of Jebbit, Kitsy Lane, Print Syndicate, and Vee24.
+Scott has also previously served as an Advisor or Director for Olejo Stores (acquired by Mattress Firm), On The Spot Systems, Inc. (acquired by Press Ganey), and Bluestem Brands (acquired by Capmark Financial Group).
+He also serves on several committees focused on fostering growth and a more robust economy including the Massachusetts Technology Collaborative, Nantucket Conference, and Co-Chair of 12 X 12 and Mass Scale.
 Scott received a B.A. in English from the University of Colorado and currently resides in Boston, MA.
 He is a frequent industry speaker and has received numerous awards and accolades including Ernst & Young's New England Entrepreneur of the Year.

 Evan KornackEvan Kornack joined Data Point Capital as a Senior Associate in 2012.
 Previously, Evan worked for UBS in their Global Investment Banking group, where he executed take-private transactions, and equity raises.
 Prior to UBS, Evan worked as a Corporate Development Consultant for RainDance Technologies, which is a Digital Biology™ Company that is backed by Mohr Davidow Ventures, Alloy Ventures, and Quaker Partners.
 At RainDance, he was heavily involved in the firm's capital raising efforts, and select business development activities.
 Before working at RainDance Technologies, Evan was an Analyst in the Investment Banking Group at Leerink Swann, where he executed numerous M&A transactions, and public and private equity financings.
 Evan has a BA in Economics from Bates College and an MBA from the Darden Graduate School of Business at the University of Virginia.